-The red ribbon is the worldwide symbol of support
+The red ribbon is the worldwide symbol of support and awareness for people living with HIV. |

 Once I heard that when you grow old, you would stop praying for the obvious material and mundane things and would pray for peace of mind instead.
 Recently I’ve surprised myself by realizing the depth of its truth.